zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 2.6 — The Boundaries of the Bond

-Healthy bonds have boundaries—not walls that isolate, but membranes that define.
+Healthy bonds have boundaries, not walls that isolate, but membranes that define.

 **INTERIOR BOUNDARIES:**
 Between the participants themselves